hydraulic-software/conveyor/guidebook/docs/tutorial/7-release-an-update.md

 === "Electron"

-    The version of the package is taken from the version defined in your `package-lock.json` file.
+    The version of the package is taken from the version defined in your `package.json` file.

     * [ ] Edit your `package.json` file and alter the `"version": "1.0"` line to read `"version": "2.0"`.
-    * [ ] Re-run `npm i --package-lock-only` to regenerate your `package-lock.json` file.
     * [ ] Re-run `conveyor make site`.

 ## Testing the update